i

 We want elections to be more competitive.

-Despite our joint call for competitive elections, no slate is open this year.
-It means that in all regional groups, the number of candidate States is equal to the number of available seats.
-All candidates will ultimately get elected.
+Despite our joint call for competitive elections, only one slate is open this year.
+It means that in all remaining regional groups, the number of candidate States is equal to the number of available seats.
+All candidates in these slates will ultimately get elected.

 In the present election, we can still make a difference by influencing the number of votes received by each candidate, which can provide an indication of their legitimacy as a Human Rights Council member.

-Check out the video created by our HRCNet coalition which explains the importance of the election and how civil society can participate:
+Check out the video created by the HRCNet coalition in 2021 which explains the importance of the election and how civil society can participate: